quackexclamationmark/Archipelago-Setup-Tool/README.md

 * Hollow Knight
 * Slime Rancher
 * Slime Rancher 2
+* CloverPit
+* Resident Evil 7: Biohazard
+* Schedule I
+* Hades
+* ULTRAKILL
+* Untitled Goose Game
+* Hi-Fi Rush
+* Stardew Valley
+* TUNIC
+* Another Crab's Treasure
+* Ori and the Blind Forest
+* Ori and the Will of the Wisps
+* Rift of the Necrodancer
+* DREDGE
+* Dark Souls 3
+* Choo-Choo Charles
+* Overcooked!
+2
+* HITMAN: World of Assassination
+* A Dance of Fire and Ice
+* TCG Card Shop Simulator
+* DOOM (1993)
+* DOOM II
+* Noita

 Features to add in the future:

-* Adding support for games available across multiple platforms.
+* Adding support for Microsoft Store, XBOX launcher!
 * Adding support for other OS (Linux).

 I don’t plan to support emulated games like Super Mario Sunshine due to obvious legal concerns, but I might add a detailed setup guide for them later on.

 I don't own all the games so some game path can be wrong and lead to a "Path not found" but I'm trying as hard as I can to get the right path name.
-If you get this error, feel free to report it to me on Discord: quackdub
+If you get this error, feel free to report it to me on the [Discord server](https://discord.gg/hxsNCmFpcH)!

 ## Required Tools